Reasons For Dairy Farming Failure:

-- People shut down their farms when things do not go very well during the initial stages, but dairy farming business needs a lot of will power and patience to deal with the circumstances.
+- People shut down their farms when things do not go very well during the initial stages, but the dairy farming business needs a lot of willpower and patience to deal with the circumstances.
 Sticking on to the farm for some time would definitely make it successful and start bringing in profits.

 Malpractices of dairy farmers

 - India is considered to be the largest producer of milk in the world, but most of the milk is contaminated due to the malpractices adopted by the supply chain.
 The primary product for profit is milk and the main motive of the dairy business is to earn great profit by selling the milk at the best price.
 If middlemen are involved in the dairy business, then the return would be lower.
 So it is always advisable to avoid middlemen for selling milk.
 The location of dairy farms away from the city area is the main reason for dependence on processing centers and milk collection units.
 Milk brought to the dairy processing centers can be adulterated in various ways such as: